jmquigley/util.leader/README.md

     > *********************
     >

 Note that the `>` will NOT be printed with the default output.
 The default is to print two blank lines before the message and one blank line after.
-This behaviro can be changed.
+This behavior can be changed.
 Once installed this can also be used from the command line:

 ```
 leader This is a test leader